pelusanchez/ComplexJS/README.md

 ## Set up

 Include the *complex.js* file in your JavaScript project.
-Then you will be able to use the Complex Numbers.
+Then you will be able to use the Complex Numbers Library.

 ## Use